Last updated on August 23rd, 2023 at 11:44 am

-The small south coast town of Gosport is an interesting, rather than an attractive, place.
+The small south coast town of Gosport is an interesting, rather than a pretty, place.
 Optimistic residents may believe it was once known as ‘God’s port’, though the Oxford Dictionary of Place Names’ more prosaic and likely explanation is that the name derives from ‘Goose port’.
 What we do know is that Gosport developed as a naval town in the shadow of the huge Royal Navy base at Portsmouth, across the harbour to the east.

 There’s a naval cemetery in Clayhall Road, the final resting place for some 1500 British sailors.
 It opened in 1859 and was the official cemetery for the Royal Naval Hospital, Haslar, which once stood nearby.
 For some time, the route between the hospital and the cemetery was playfully labelled known as ‘Dead Man’s Lane’ due to the high number of funeral processions from the former to the latter.